 We were incorporated in the State of Nevada on February 23, 2010 under the name Verve Ventures, Inc. On December 7, 2011, we changed our name to American Strategic Minerals Corporation and were engaged in exploration and potential development of uranium and vanadium minerals business.
 In June 2012, we discontinued our minerals business and began to invest in real estate properties in Southern California.
 In October 2012, we discontinued our real estate business when our former CEO joined the firm and we commenced our IP licensing operations, at which time the Company's name was changed to Marathon Patent Group, Inc. On November 1, 2017, we entered into a merger agreement with Global Bit Ventures, Inc. ("GBV"), which is focused on mining digital assets.
 We purchased cryptocurrency mining machines and established a data center in Canada to mine digital assets.
-We intend to expand its activities in the mining of new digital assets, while at the same time harvesting the value of our remaining IP assets.
+We intend to expand its activities in the mining of new digital assets, while at the same time harvesting the value of our remaining IP assets, to the extent we have the resources to do so.